Water Leadership Institute Frequently Asked Questions

 A: There is no fee to apply to the program.

 If you are accepted, you or your organization will be invoiced $1,195 for the program.
-This fee includes a full conference registration to WEFTEC 2020 in New Orleans, Louisiana (a $725 value).
-The fee includes web meeting access with voice over IP.
-[If you choose to call in on a phone line you will be responsible for those charges.]
-The two-day workshop in Alexandria is also included in this fee.
-Program participants are responsible for all their own travel costs.
+This fee includes a full conference registration to WEFTEC 2022 in New Orleans (a $725 value), access to 6 live webcasts (a $240 value), and the two-day workshop in Alexandria (a $400 value).
+In addition, it includes monthly group chats, homework assignments, and putting together the final project.
+Program participants are responsible for all their own travel and hotel costs, as well as any fees for calling in from a phone.

 Q: Is there any funding assistance available?